Debug or RevDeBug. That is the question!

 What developers hate to do

-The worst nightmare of every software developer is not coming up with new ideas, designing software and writing code.
+The worst nightmare of every software developer is not coming up with new ideas, designing software, and writing code.
 It is what comes after that.
 Trying to stitch it all together and make it work like intended.
-Developers spend at least 60% of their time on debugging.
+Developers spend at least 60% of their time debugging.
 On searching for the cause of errors and fixing them.
-I can make a wild guess: it isn’t their favourite part of work as a developer!
+I can make a wild guess: it isn’t their favorite part of work as a developer!